FaisalTaslim/AttendSmart/todo/root-todo.md

     * Try to implement this thing.

+* Dashboards:

-* Make sure the sidenav is perfect in all the pages.
+    * Make sure the selected tabs in dashboards, stay the same while refreshed.